 Competing mixed-signal solutions require an investment in an entirely new oscilloscope.
 The HDA125 offers superior acquisition performance with the added benefits of mobility between existing oscilloscopes.See More: HDA125 »

-The HDA125 can be added to any Teledyne LeCroy oscilloscope with an LBUS or SYNC connector – from the 10-bit, 4 GHz HDO9000 family to the modular LabMaster 10Zi-A family with up to 100 GHz of analog bandwidth!
+he HDA125 can be added to any Teledyne LeCroy oscilloscope with an LBUS or SYNC connector – including the WaveMaster/SDA 8 Zi-B family and the modular LabMaster 10Zi-A family with up to 65 GHz of analog bandwidth.

 This screenshot shows a 6 Gb/s signal captured in both digital and analog domains.
 The HDA125 samples at 12.5 GS/s, for 80ps timing accuracy to capture the fastest signals.
 But in challenging signal environments, vertical performance is also critical – the HDA125 has class-leading sensitivity and ultra-low probe loading to ensure pristine digital signal fidelity.

 The QuickLink probe tip system was designed from the ground up to be compatible with both the HDA125 and with Teledyne LeCroy’s WaveLink series of differential analog probes.
 This cross-connection ability allows you to equip your system under test with QuickLink tips at all desired test points, and swap connections between digital and analog acquisition systems as needed.
 Industry-leading tip impedance (110 kΩ, 0.12pF differential) ensures superior signal fidelity and low loading.See More: HDA125 Probing »

 When connected to a WaveLink analog probe, QuickLink tips provide 8 GHz of bandwidth and a flat, well-controlled frequency response.
 When used for digital acquisitions with the HDA125, they support 3 GHz bandwidth with industry-leading sensitivity.
 In both cases, high input impedance ensures minimal loading of the system under test.